Jay Diston

-Jay Diston (born May 10, 1990) is a former Canadian football wide receiver.
+Jay Diston (born May 10, 1990) is a Canadian former professional football wide receiver.
 He participated in training camps with the Hamilton Tiger-Cats in 2011 and 2012 as a territorial exemption before signing with the team on April 15, 2013.
 Diston played for the Guelph Gryphons in 2010 before going on to play for the Burlington Braves of the CJFL for three years.